-Heavy Object!
+Heavy Objects!

-Failure to follow instructions below could result in unit dropping which could result in death or serious injury, and equipment or property-only damage.
 Ensure that all the lifting equipment used is properly rated for the weight of the unit being lifted.
 Each of the cables (chains or slings), hooks, and shackles used to lift the unit must be capable of supporting the entire weight of the unit.
 Lifting cables (chains or slings) may not be of the same length.
 Adjust as necessary for even unit lift.
+Other lifting arrangements could cause equipment or property damage.
+Failure to follow instructions above or properly lift unit could result in unit dropping and possibly crushing operator/technician which could result in death or serious injury.